Santroller/Santroller/wiring_guides/ps2_output_usb_host.md

 sort: 14
 ---

-# Setting up emulation of a PS2 controller with USB Host
+# Setting up emulation of a PS2 controller with USB Host (Pi Pico Only)

 ## Supplies